Azara's night monkey

-Azara's night monkey (Aotus azarae), also known as the southern night monkey, is a night monkey species from South America.
+Azara's night monkey (Aotus azarae), also known as the Azara's owl monkey, the southern night monkey, or the mirikiná, is a night monkey species from South America.
 It is found in Argentina, Bolivia, Brazil, Peru and Paraguay.
-The species is monogamous, with the males providing a large amount of parental care.
+The species is monogamous, with males providing a large amount of parental care.
 It is named after Spanish naturalist Félix de Azara.
-Although primarily nocturnal, some populations of Azara's night monkey are unique among night monkeys in being active both day and night.
+Although primarily nocturnal, some populations of Azara's night monkey are unique among night monkeys in being cathemeral: active at both day and night.
 The species is listed as Least Concern on the IUCN Red List.

 Taxonomy

 There are three subspecies of Azara's night monkey.